From Publishers Weekly

 UK DELIVERY (click here for full details)

-Orders authorised before 3.30pm Monday - Friday are eligible for Same Day Despatch.
+Parcelforce orders authorised before 3.30pm Monday - Friday are eligible for Same Day Dispatch.

 We understand that there may be a need to return goods for a refund or exchange, so we have made the process as simple as possible.